Te Kete Ipurangi Navigation:

 How long in a lifetime do you think you would spend watching TV?

-2. Use the assumptions listed previously to discuss the assumptions that will need to be made.
-As a class decide the assumptions that will be used by all groups and list these clearly.
-For example the average lifespan is 81 years for females and 76 years for males.
-Some assumptions will be particular for a statement and so groups will have to make some assumptions themselves.
+2. Discuss the assumptions that will need to be made.
+As a class, decide the assumptions that will be used by all groups and list these clearly.
+For example, the average lifespan is 89 years for females, and 86 years for males.
+Some assumptions will be specific to a statement, so groups will have to make some assumptions themselves.
+For example, average time spent sleeping may involve assumptions about when people slept and woke up, as opposed to checking their phone, reading books or watching television.

 4. Groups list questions for investigation.
 For example: